andreknieriem/simplelightbox-wp/readme.txt

 1. Admin page where you setup the plugin

 == Changelog ==
+= 2.7.1 =
+* Removed jQuery dependency in the frontend plugin.
+Was only used for 3 simple selectors.

 = 2.7.0 =
 * Added latest simplelightbox.js (2.7.0) and an option for additional html selectors.